 ¹ Total number seen: 24; Total with confirmed molecular diagnosis: 17; Exclusions: under 2 years of age at appointment: 1

 Figure 1.1 Patient BMI classifications (molecular diagnosis only) in first year of the BBS service, 2010/2011¹

 Limited data is available in the literature showing weight-related outcomes in children and young people.
 However, BBS is characterised by increasing weight with age.
 These graphs highlight the difference in our clinic population since this specialised service has been established.
 At the start of our service 88% of our patients were classified as obese, 12% overweight and no one seen had a healthy BMI.
-Data for April 2018 to March 2019 shows 11% of our patients had a healthy BMI, 16% were overweight and 73% were obese.
+Data since 2017/18 shows around 9% of our population are able to maintain a healthy BMI which challenges the reported increasing weight with age.

 2. Change in BMI z-score

 We report results for children over 2 years of age with a molecular confirmation of diagnosis, seen in clinic between April 2017 and March 2020.
 Reduced, maintained or increased BMI z-score categories apply to overweight or obese patients, where the aim is to avoid weight gain and reduce BMI over time.
 BMI z-score reduction in overweight/obese children has been linked with positive health changes including changes in body composition, blood pressure and insulin sensitivity.

 Table 2.1 Patient BMI change since last BBS MDT appointment3